 South Oakleigh College Scholarships

 Students in Grade 6 who apply for this scholarship are interviewed by the Principal.
-Scholarships offered are Academic, Sport and The Arts.
+Scholarships offered are Academic, Sports and The Arts.
 Students may request that an application be sent to them by contacting the College.

 Kwong Lee Dow Young Scholars Program (University of Melbourne)

-The Kwong Lee Dow Young Scholars Program is a school-based program which offers high achieving Year 11 and/or Year 12 students the opportunity to participate in an extensive program of events and activities, including workshops delivered by leading researchers, seminars with world-class teachers and opportunities to interact with other young scholars and members of the University community.
+The Kwong Lee Dow Young Scholars Program is a school-based program that offers high-achieving Year 11 and/or Year 12 students the opportunity to participate in an extensive program of events and activities, including workshops delivered by leading researchers, seminars with world-class teachers and opportunities to interact with other young scholars and members of the University community.

 In the year of 2011, year 11 participants will enjoy exclusive access to study skill sessions, a career-focused activity, and tailored on-campus events including academic, social, cultural and sporting activities as well as dedicated functions during key events such as Open Day.

 Year 12 participants will have access to discipline-based lectures, library and information services tutorials, an end-of-year celebration ceremony and a dedicated event during Course Information Day.